- ADMISSIONS & AID

-- Unvaccinated students must take a viral PCR test 1-3 days before departure.
-Students who test negative should present the test result to airport officials; Students who test positive may not travel.
+- Unvaccinated students must take a viral PCR test 1-3 days prior to departure, or in some cases prior to arrival (based on the specific requirements of the host country).
+Students who test negative should present the test result to airport officials.
+Students who test positive may not travel.

-- Vaccinated students do not need to obtain a viral PCR test before departure (unless required by the host country or in situations where SIT deems it necessary).
+- Vaccinated students do not need to obtain a viral PCR test prior to departure (unless required by the host country or when SIT deems it necessary).

 Upon Arrival to Host Country

-- Unvaccinated students must quarantine after travel for 7 days with receipt of a negative test (taken between day 3-5 of quarantine) OR must quarantine for ten days if no test is administered.
+- Unvaccinated students must quarantine after arrival for 7 days with receipt of a negative test (taken between day 3-5 of quarantine) OR must quarantine for 10 days if no test is administered.
 Quarantine requires remaining in a specific room separate from other non-exposed people.

-- Vaccinated students do not need to quarantine upon arrival (unless required by the host country or in situations where SIT deems it necessary).
+- Vaccinated students do not need to quarantine upon arrival (unless required by the host country or when SIT deems it necessary).

-- Both unvaccinated & vaccinated students must obtain a viral PCR test 3-5 days after arrival (SIT arranges and pays for this test).
+- Both unvaccinated & vaccinated students must obtain a viral PCR test 3-5 days after arrival.
+SIT will arrange and pay for this test.

-SIT supports the CDC’s recommendations to mitigate COVID-19 risk in transportation settings, to include: a) Wear masks, keep physical distance, avoid touching surfaces, and practice hand hygiene; b) Refrain from eating or drinking; c) With regards to the driver, maintain physical distance and request ventilation improvements as needed.
+SIT supports CDC recommendations to mitigate COVID-19 risk in transportation settings, to include: a) wear masks, maintain physical distance, avoid touching surfaces, and practice hand hygiene; b) refrain from eating or drinking, and; c) with regard to the driver, maintain physical distance and request ventilation improvements as needed.